The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

 > **The AI Alliance Events**
 >
 > Come meet us and learn about AI!
-See our [full list](https://thealliance.ai/events) of Alliance-sponsored and third-party Ai events.
+See our [full list](https://thealliance.ai/events) of Alliance-sponsored and third-party AI events.

 ## The AI Alliance Projects